MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/server-sdks/unreal-gsdk/third-person-mp-example-gsdk-project-setup.md

 * In the function, make sure the return boolean value is checked.
 * ![PlayFab GSDK Health Check function](media/BlueprintGSDKHealthCheckFunction.png)
 * Don't forget to connect all the nodes to the Event Init node.
-* Add "Ready for Players" to be able to react to the ready signal of PlayFab.
+* In the end add the "ReadyforPlayers" node to be able to react to the ready signal of PlayFab.
+* Also, dont forget to add the "SetDefaultServerHostPort" node to connect to the port that GSDK expects.
+* For every GSDK function / node that you want to add in your Blueprint, you can verify that it exists by typing the first letters of the name of the function in your new node and seeing the expected GSDK function show up in the suggestions.
+* In the end, your Blueprint should be similar to the one presented in the image below.
 * ![PlayFab GSDK Full Graph](media/BlueprintFullGraph.png)

 ## Set the GameInstance class